apache/airflow/contributing-docs/testing/docker_compose_tests.rst

 1. They first build the Airflow production image
 2. Then they take the Docker Compose file of ours and use the image to start it
-3. Then they perform some simple DAG trigger tests which checks whether Airflow is up and can process an example DAG
+3. Then they perform some simple Dag trigger tests which checks whether Airflow is up and can process an example Dag

 This is done in a local environment, not in the Breeze CI image.
 It uses ``COMPOSE_PROJECT_NAME`` set to ``quick-start`` to avoid conflicts with other docker compose deployments you might have.